gatsbyjs/peril-gatsbyjs/README.md

 # Gatsby's Peril Settings

 This is the configuration repo for Peril on the GatsbyJS org.
-There is a [settings file](peril.settings.json) and org-wide dangerfiles which are inside the [org folder](org).
+There’s a [settings file](peril.settings.json) and org-wide dangerfiles which are inside the [org folder](org).

 ## tl;dr for this repo